-When an opportunity arises in the way of 48 hour game jams you can usually find me taking part.
-I have taken part in over twenty game jams which have been for; the Global Game Jam, Ludum Dare and Creative Assembly's Franco Jam.
-When taking part in the Global Game Jam I work as part of a team to create the game.
-Meanwhile for Ludum Dare I will work alone to test my abilities, as you can always surprise yourself with what is achievable in a small amount of time.
+I love Game Jams!
+I used to do so many game jams in my spare time!
+I have taken part in over thirty game jams which have been for; the Global Game Jam, Ludum Dare and Creative Assembly's Franco Jam.
+When taking part in the Global Game Jam I usually work as part of a team to create the game.
+Meanwhile when taking part in Ludum Dare I will work alone to test my abilities, as you can always surprise yourself with what is achievable in a small amount of time.